Plies (rapper): Artistry

 David Jeffries of AllMusic described Plies's debut album The Real Testament as tracks covering both gang life and love.
 Similarly, Jeffries described the lyrical content of Da REAList as having "a spectrum that runs from irresponsible gun talk to irresponsible sex talk".
 A profile of Plies in the December 2008 issue of Vibe magazine observed that Plies constantly referred to himself as "real" in his music and album titles.
 However, it pointed out that the word "has virtually synonymous with 'criminal' and, in some cases, almost superseded the idea of being able to actually rap".
 In July 2008, hip hop website HipHopDX published an investigative report suggesting that Plies exaggerated his criminal background.

 Personal life

 Plies' girlfriend Brandy Lacole Lyons gave birth to a son at the University Community Hospital in Tampa, Florida on October 20, 2003.
 Between 2015 and 2016, Plies gained a notable following as an Instagram personality for his comedic approach to lifestyle advice and other topics.
 In 2016, Plies posted a video of himself speaking in a car, in regards to an someone wanting to argue with him.
-He cooly, calmly explained that he can't argue with that person, because they are mad, and he is happy.
-A year later, Remix God Suede made a track with the underlying "You want to argue?" video audio.
-Currently in 2025, the remix song of Plies' speech has become a viral tiktok dance trend.
-There is no information about the history of the person Plies was speaking to, nor if he is aware of the viral sensation nearly 10 years later from his twitter post.
+He coolly, calmly explained that he can't argue with that person, because they are mad, and he is happy.

 Plies was a vocal supporter of Kamala Harris' 2024 presidential campaign.
-He regularly posted posted videos on social media discussing political events throughout the campaign season.
+He regularly posted videos on social media discussing political events throughout the campaign season.
 In September 2024, he released a single, "Mrs. 47", in support of the campaign.
 After Donald Trump's victory in the election, he released a single titled "We Gone Be Ok".